istevens/stam_confirmation_bias/article.rst

 reasoning about information may be biased, we rationally apply that data to our own state of the world.
 Our bias is hidden from us because we feel we're being reasonable, but with skewed information.
 This bias-influenced reasoning may make sense to us, but it results in imperfect decisions.
-Once we're ignorant to our bias, we may become over-confident in our beliefs and risk tainting future reasoning, thereby reinforcing our bias.
+Ignorant to our bias, we may become over-confident in our beliefs and risk tainting future reasoning, thereby reinforcing our bias.
 [JONES2000]_ [RABIN1999]_

 Why we should care
 ==================

 As we'll learn later, confirmation bias can change the way we view reality.
+Once affected, we may only see what our beliefs lead us to expect.
+We may also overvalue information or events which support our theories, and undervalue information which does not.
+Bias tends to filter out opposing views and supporting facts, leading to overconfidence in our beliefs.
+Overconfidence, in turn, can lead us to make bad choices, sometimes resulting in risky and extreme behaviour.
+[RABIN1999]_

-Once affected, we may only see what we are led to expect.
-We may also overvalue information or events which support our theories.
-Horoscopes are a mild example of how these tendencies can be used and remain popular because of them.
-People often feel that universally positive traits apply to themselves without considering how widespread those traits actually are.
-This opens us to believe and place faith in horoscopes, but also psychics, mind readers, and other con artists.
+Horoscopes are a mild example of how our bias can affect our behaviour.
+No doubt you know someone who, in some small way, has acted on advice in a horoscope or from a psychic.
+Indeed, such mediums remain popular largely *because* we tend to focus on or remember what we expect or desire.
+We also often feel that universally positive traits apply to ourselves, without considering how widespread those traits actually are.
+This opens us to believe and place faith in astrology, fortunetellers, and con artists.
 We often want to believe such people, often focusing on when they right, not when they are wrong.
 [NICKERSON1998]_

-Belief in horoscopes, clairvoyants, and mentalists are mild influences of confirmation bias.
 The same tendency to see or remember what we expect or desire can also feed more serious conditions such as hypochondria and paranoia.
 Depressed people may also focus on information which strengthens their depression, and ignore more positive information which may help them.
 [NICKERSON1998]_

-[Overconfidence => risky and extreme actions, bad choices — RABIN1999]
+Tendencies contributing to bias can lead us to confidently make bad decisions which affect ourselves as well as others.
+Think about a group of people you might not fully trust, be it based on skin colour, ethnicity, or belief.
+Have you ever gone out of your way to avoid a member of that group? or treated someone in that group differently than you would others?
+Such stereotypes and prejudices are largely fed by confirmation bias, and can influence how we treat or view "others".

-Of greater concern is how confirmation bias can uphold stereotypes and prejudice.
-Our tendency to see what we are led to expect can be detrimental to what we think of other people or groups.
-Selective memory of events which confirm our thinking means that unusual behaviour from distinct groups is more readily recalled.
-Several studies have shown how bias can sway how we react to people about whom we hold stereotypes — even if we are only told those people belong to a specific group.
+Our tendency to see what we are led to expect can be detrimental to our opinion of people or groups.
+This selective memory can confirm our belief, and lead us to more readily recall unusual behaviour from distinct groups.
+Belief tainted by memory increases our confidence in stereotypes, leading us to more likely act on them.
+[NELSON2015]_ Thinking back to a group you may mistrust, which negative behaviours do you associate with that group?
+How about positive or benign ones?
+Several studies have shown how bias can sway how we react to people about whom we hold stereotypes — even if we are only *told* those people belong to a specific group.
 [NICKERSON1998]_

 In one such study, subjects were shown a video of a girl playing.
 Half the subjects were told the girl's parents were college-educated who held